wayneclub/Subtitle-Downloader/README.md

 ## FAQ

-- Any issue during downloading subtitles, upload the log file.
+- Any issue during downloading subtitles, upload the screenshot and log file.
 - Make sure the video contains embedded subtitles and it is playable in your region.

 ```